Dodgers vs. Blue Jays Player Props Betting Odds

 Betts Stats

-- Betts brings a three-game streak with at least one hit into this contest.
-During his last five outings he is hitting .150 with two doubles, four walks and two RBI.
+- Betts has picked up a hit in four straight games.
+During his last five outings he is batting .190 with three doubles, four walks and two RBI.

 Betts Recent Games